23 Jan

 3. A Certain Romance

-In my opinion, truly great songs are the ones that tap into what Noel Gallagher calls "universal truths."
+In my opinion, truly great songs tap into what Noel Gallagher calls "universal truths."
 With 'A Certain Romance', Alex Turner captures an experience many of us face: the bittersweet process of outgrowing the place you were raised.
 It is the definitive anthem for the transition from adolescence to adulthood, where the overfamiliarity of your hometown starts to feel claustrophobic, yet a nagging undercurrent of pride keeps drawing you back.

 What ‘A Certain Romance’ offers is a small, quiet victory.
 It is emblematic of an entire suburban upbringing.
 Remarkably, the song has no real chorus and very few rhythmic shifts, yet it manages to condense all the tension and bombast of the teenage experience into five life-affirming minutes.
 No other Arctic Monkeys song feels more searing or more perfect.
 It’s the sound of believing in a band’s every word and feeling profoundly, disgustingly grateful for each new lyric.